gerhynes/scala-notes/README.md

 	}
 ```

-You can use a for comprehension to express a chain of `flatMap` and `map` operations to improve ther readability.
+You can use a for comprehension to express a chain of `flatMap` and `map` operations to improve their readability.

 ```Scala
 def registerForNextExamSession(student: Student, topic: String): Try[Registration] =